-A transparent, tasteless, odorless, and nearly colorless substance covering over 70% of the earth’s surface, water is vital for all known forms of life, even though it provides no calories or organic nutrients.
-Water takes many forms and purposes in its endless cycle of fog, rain, hail, snow, steam, lake, river, stream and ocean.
+A transparent, tasteless, odorless, and nearly colorless substance covering over 70% of the earth’s surface, water is essential for all known forms of life, even though it provides no calories or organic nutrients.
+Water takes many forms and purposes during its endless cycle of fog, rain, hail, snow, steam, lake, river, stream and ocean.

-My inspiration for imaging water in representational and abstract ways, is to depict how soothing, graceful, nourishing, ephemeral, and destructive it can be in its many natural forms.
-Water can be a soothing brook, gently wending its way through a meadow, dappled light emanating over its eddies and shallows, or a many-layered spring-fed waterfall, descending over rock and step, to end in a tranquil pool below.
-Water can also be wind-whipped, wave-topped, exhibiting all of the force and fury of a winter storm swell as wave meets rocky shore, or an ozone-emanating pop-up summer thunderstorm, temperature-dropping, huge drops leaving darkened clouds as they race to the earth.
-An essential element of life and the circle of life, water provides sustenance to all.
+Through my images, I depict how soothing, graceful, nourishing, ephemeral, and destructive water can be.
+Water may be a soothing brook, gently wending its way through a meadow, dappled light emanating over its eddies and shallows, or a many-layered spring-fed waterfall, descending over rock and step, to end in a tranquil pool below.
+Water can also be wind-whipped and wave-topped, exhibiting all of the force and fury of a winter storm swell as wave meets rocky shore, or an ozone-emanating pop-up summer thunderstorm, temperature-dropping, huge drops leaving darkened clouds as they race to the earth.
+A required element of the circle of life, water provides sustenance to all.